History: Purpose

 Various suggestions about the purpose or value of history have been made.
 Some historians propose that its primary function is the pure discovery of truth about the past.
-This view emphasizes that the disinterested pursuit of truth is an end in itself, while external purposes, associated with ideology or politics, threaten to undermine the accuracy of historical research by distorting the past.
+This view emphasizes the disinterested pursuit of truth as an end in itself, whereas external purposes, associated with ideology or politics, threaten to undermine the accuracy of historical research by distorting the past.
 In this role, history also challenges traditional myths lacking factual support.
-(Note: Early historians, such as Herodotus and Thucydides, already criticised the accounts of Homer and other poets as fantastic and inaccurate.)
+(Note: Early historians, such as Herodotus and Thucydides, already criticized the accounts of Homer and other poets as fantastic and inaccurate.)

 A different perspective suggests that the main value of history lies in the lessons it teaches for the present.
-This view is based on the idea that an understanding of the past can guide decision-making, for example, to avoid repeating previous mistakes.
+This view stems from the idea that an understanding of the past can guide decision-making, for example, to avoid repeating previous mistakes.
 A related perspective focuses on a general understanding of the human condition, making people aware of the diversity of human behaviour across different contexts—similar to what one can learn by visiting foreign countries.
 History can also foster social cohesion by providing people with a collective identity through a shared past, helping to preserve and cultivate cultural heritage and values across generations.
 For some scholars, including Whig historians and the Marxist scholar E. H. Carr, history is a key to understanding the present and, in Carr's case, shaping the future.
+(Note: Similarly, Neil MacGregor suggests: "What is very remarkable about German history as a whole is that the Germans use their history to think about the future, where the British tend to use their history to comfort themselves.")

-History has sometimes been used for political or ideological purposes, for instance, to justify the status quo by emphasising the respectability of certain traditions or to promote change by highlighting past injustices.
+Politicians and ideologues have sometimes used history for political or ideological purposes, for instance, to justify the by emphasizing the respectability of certain traditions or to promote change by highlighting past injustices.
 In extreme forms, evidence is intentionally ignored or misinterpreted to construct misleading narratives, which can result in pseudohistory or historical denialism.
 (Note: Historical revisionism, a related outlook, seeks to overturn established perspectives on history.
-This can take a variety of forms, from the introduction of new evidence and methods which counter current thinking, to criticising the value or significance of historical events or actors.
+This can take a variety of forms, from the introduction of new evidence and methods which counter current thinking, to criticizing the value or significance of historical events or actors.
 Some theorists use the term revisionism in a neutral sense for any rejection or reinterpretation of mainstream views.
-Others associate it with practices that disregard genuine evidence and incorporate intensely skeptical and relativist views to justify pseudohistorical perspectives, attempting to discredit established knowledge of historical events through epistemic criticism.)
-Influential examples are Holocaust denial, Armenian genocide denial, Nanjing Massacre denial, and Holodomor denial.
+Others associate revisionism with practices that disregard genuine evidence and incorporate intensely sceptical and relativist views to justify pseudohistorical perspectives, attempting to discredit established knowledge of historical events through epistemic criticism.)
+Influential examples of denialism of historical events include Holocaust denial, Armenian genocide denial, Nanjing Massacre denial, and Holodomor denial.